What is Childhood Obesity?

 Children at risk of becoming overweight or obese include children who:

-- consume food and drinks that are high in sugar and fat on a regular basis such as fast food, candy, baked goods, and ESPECIALLY pop and other sugar-sweetened beverages
+- consume food and drinks that are high in sugar and saturated fat on a regular basis such as fast food, candy, baked goods, and ESPECIALLY pop and other sugary drinks

 - are not physically active each day